Please update your browser

 Later, you'll use the code you just built to animate it.

-The default question in the "ask" block is "What is your name?"
+The default question in the ask block is,

 The answer gets stored as a string in the answer variable.